caleb221/ESP32-Leaf/README.md

 # In Development
 The current state of the model works and provides output, but cannot save the jpeg image to an SD Card.
 More details on this issue can be found here: <a href="https://github.com/espressif/esp-idf/issues/4495"> Issue 4495</a>

+O-Net will be implemented in the near future.

 # Documentation
 A full explanation can be read in my thesis, please email me if you are interested in seeing it.
 As there were many steps involved I would be happy to help on any developments in the future, Please file an issue or send me an email.